 Apps2ROM is the solution!

-As some of you might know, Android system is pre-installed on its own space called ROM which is not accessible by end-user.
-There is usually some wasted free space there so why not using it?
+Android system is pre-installed on its own space called ROM which is not accessible by end-user.
+There is usually some wasted free space there?

 When you update one of your pre-installed application (say GMail as an example), Android does not really update it but "deprecates" the pre-installed version and installs a new instance in your user space, which causes your available free space to decrease because of some duplicate applications.

 - Lists all your applications and indicates their location (System and/or User space).